prodriguezdefino/dataflow-bq-http-enrichment/README.md

 ### 2. Deploy Infrastructure with Terraform

 Navigate to the root of the project and run the Terraform deployment script.
-This will provision all necessary GCP resources, including BigQuery tables, Cloud Run service, and Dataflow resources.
+This will provision all necessary GCP resources, including BigQuery tables, Cloud Run service, and Dataflow resources, and build/push the Docker images.

 ```bash
 ./run_terraform.sh